killercoda/scenarios-ica/traffic-management/step6/text.md

-Mirror all traffic for `details` version 1 service to `httpbin` version 1 service.
+For `reviews`, send all traffic to v1.
+Also mirror all traffic for `reviews` version 1 service to `reviews` version 3 service.
 Edit already existing VirtualService from previous steps.

 ```plan
 kubectl apply -f /root/solutions/step6-mirror.yaml